IornBird/MinecraftCurveBuild/README.md

 ```
 a: begin point of the curve
 b: end point of the curve
-aDeg: direction in first step from point a to b
+aDeg: direction (in degree or vector) in first step from point a to b
-bDeg: direction in first step from point b to a
+bDeg: direction (in degree or vector) in first step from point b to a
 ```
 You can press F3 in Minecraft to find:
 - position in `Block:`